Preston King (politician)

 Preston King (October 14, 1806 – November 12, 1865) was an American attorney and politician who represented New York in the United States Senate from 1857 to 1863.
 King also represented the North Country in the U.S. House of Representatives for three terms and represented his native St. Lawrence County in the New York State Assembly for four terms.
 King entered politics as an ally of Martin Van Buren and was a lifelong opponent of slavery as a member of the Democratic, Free Soil, and Republican parties.

 On November 12, 1865, King drowned himself in New York Harbor while serving as Collector of the Port of New York.
 He was appointed to that highly influential patronage position by his close friend and political ally, President Andrew Johnson, in an effort to unify support for Johnson's presidency and reduce corruption but despaired of success.

 Early life

 King was born in Ogdensburg, New York on October 14, 1806.
 He was the illegitimate son of John King and Margaret Galloway.
 At an early age, he was committed to the guardianship of Louis Hasbrouck, an Ogdensburg lawyer.

-He pursued classical studies and graduated from Union College in 1827, where he was an early member of The Kappa Alpha Society.
+He pursued classical studies and graduated from Union College in 1827, where he was an early member of Kappa Alpha Society.
 He studied law and was admitted to the bar.